How To Pay Off Credit Card Debt Faster?

 How quickly you pay off your debt depends on two things: the size of your monthly payments and the interest rate at which the debt grows.
 To pay off your debt as quickly as possible, you should aim to make the largest possible payments while keeping your debts at the lowest possible interest rate.
 Here’s how to do both.

 Reducing Your Debt Faster By Making Larger Payments

 Everyone knows that making only the minimum payment on a credit card debt means paying the debt for nineteen years.
 What happens if you make more than the minimum payment?
-You pay your debt off faster.
+You pay your debt at a more aggressive pace.
 Making larger payments, however, means you need more disposable income: more money available to pay your debts.
 There are two ways to free up money in your budget: make more of it or cut expenses.
 Both are possible and you should pursue both options while paying down your debt.